-Our last study ended with a gripping statement: Matt.27:26 - Then released he Barabbas unto them: and when he had scourged Jesus, he delivered him to be crucified.
+Our last study ended with a gripping statement: And so Pilate, willing to content the people, released Barabbas unto them, and delivered Jesus, when he had scourged him, to be crucified.
 It doesn't reveal much detail.
-Matthew declares that Jesus was delivered to be crucified after He was scourged.
+We are merely told that Jesus was delivered to be crucified after He was scourged.
 Most of the detail we have regarding such punishment has been handed down through historical writings.
-We discussed the severe flogging endured by those who were whipped with a cat of nine tails.
+This included a severe flogging endured by the scourged, being whipped with a cat of nine tails.
 We know from prophecy that Jesus was beaten beyond recognition.
 I am certain we cannot begin to comprehend the severe physical abuse Jesus suffered at the hands of the Roman soldiers as He was scourged just prior to the crucifixion.

-He has been beaten mercilessly, and yet the abuse continues.
+He had been beaten mercilessly, and yet the abuse continued.
 The heartless Romans and accusing Jews were not satisfied with the physical abuse already inflicted.
 Here we discover their determination to add to Jesus' suffering.
-No doubt barely able to stand from the recent scourging, Jesus now endures a time of emotional abuse at the hands of His accusers.
+No doubt, barely able to stand from the recent scourging, Jesus then endured a time of emotional abuse at the hands of His accusers.

 As we move through these verses, keep in mind, Jesus endured all of this for you and me.
 He willingly subjected Himself to unimaginable pain and suffering so we might escape the pain and suffering of death and condemnation.
-I want to consider the humiliating events described in this passage as we think on: The Mockery of the Multitude.
+I want to consider the humiliating events described in this passage as we think on: The Crown of Suffering.

-I. The Presentation of Jesus (27) - Then the soldiers of the governor took Jesus into the common hall, and gathered unto him the whole band of soldiers.
-Following the horrific scourging, Jesus was brought again to the hall of Pilate.
+I. The Exhibition of Jesus (16) - And the soldiers led him away into the hall, called Praetorium; and they call together the whole band.
+Following the horrific scourging, Jesus was brought again to the hall of Pilate, paraded before His accusers.
 Consider:

-A. The Spectacle (27a) - Then the soldiers of the governor took Jesus into the common hall.
-We find that Jesus was brought into the common hall.
-This was an area within the compound of Pilate's residence in Jerusalem.
-The phrase "common hall" is translated from the Greek word praetorium, and refers to a courtyard located within the governor's palace.
-We can imagine a grand courtyard, arrayed for the governor's pleasure, and Jesus standing in the midst, bloody, battered, and abused by His tormentors.
+A. The Spectacle (16a) - And the soldiers led him away into the hall, called Praetorium.
+We find that Jesus was brought into the Praetorium, an area within the compound of Pilate's residence in Jerusalem.
+It referred to a courtyard located within the governor's palace.
+We can imagine a grand courtyard, arrayed for the governor's pleasure, and Jesus standing in the midst - bloody, battered, and abused by His tormentors.
 At this moment, there may have been some who were sympathetic to Jesus among the crowd, but they would have been a small minority.
 Jesus is there surrounded by those filled with hatred and animosity, demanding His crucifixion.
 He stood alone before them.